 - Universal app (you can use the same app on both an iPhone and iPad).

-- Prone to frequent updates that cause drastic changes (eg when twitter introduces a new feature), oftentimes leaving you at twitter's mercy if they introduce something
+- Prone to frequent updates that cause drastic changes (eg when twitter introduces a new feature), oftentimes leaving you at twitter's mercy

 - "Promoted" tweets and accounts tend to take precedence, randomly appearing in your timeline